BYU bands and ensembles: History

 The first band at the original Brigham Young Academy (BYA) was organized in about 1900 by Albert Miller (birth name Ernest Ludwig Adelbert Muller, lived 1875–1906), a German Mormon who was recruited to be on the music faculty at BYA by Anthony C. Lund in 1901.
 In 1901 Miller recruited as his assistant Robert Sauer, who he had known in Dresden, Germany before immigrating to America.

 In 1906, after Miller died, Robert Sauer (1873–1944), a German convert to the Church of Jesus Christ of Latter-day Saints, became the director of the BYU band.
 Sauer remained the band director until 1942.
 At the end of Sauer's time as band director, BYU had one band that had 35 instruments.

 John R. Halliday then became the band director in 1942.
 During his eight-year tenure, BYU's band department expanded to 3 bands with 225 people playing instruments.
 Halliday would remain with BYU, with the exception of two years he did post-doctoral studies at the University of Southern California until his retirement in 1976 (when he became president of the Italy Milan Mission) but would spend most of the next 25 years as a director of choirs.

 In 1950, Norman Hunt became the director of BYU bands.
 In 1953, Ralph G. Laycock became the director of BYU bands.

 Wind Symphony

-The BYU Wind Symphony has 45-members.
+The BYU Wind Symphony has 45 members.
 Over the years it has performed in many locations across the United States and twenty other countries.
 It is currently directed by Dr. Shawn Smith.

 Symphonic Band

-The BYU Symphonic Band is an audition band with about 75 members.
+The BYU Symphonic Band is an auditioned band with about 75 members.
 Many members are music-majors but the audition is offered to students from all majors of study.
 The band performs two concerts per semester.

 University Bands

-There are two non-audition University Bands.
+There are two non-auditioned University Bands.
 Each group rehearses one night per week during Winter semester in preparation for their annual concert at the end of the semester.